 Another thing to consider while deciding between a WordPress website and vs PHP website is the type of website you want to build for your business.
 Building a website that’s too complex is best suited for PHP such as an eCommerce website or personal blog.
 If you want to build a website that’s changing forever, if you keep on adding blogs then WordPress should be your choice as a website builder.

 3. Coding Knowledge

-If you are one of the few million that loves coding, then choose PHP to build your website as you can have fun while getting the job done.
-If you don’t know anything about programming, then WordPress is the most convenient process of building a website for your business.
+If you are one of the few million that love coding, then choose PHP to build your website as you can have fun while getting the job done.
+If you don’t know anything about programming, then WordPress is the most convenient process for building a website for your business.

 4. SEO Friendly

 For a website to rank on Google, you should have enough knowledge of SEO.
-To make sure most customers reach out to your business website, then your website should be as SEO friendly as possible.
+To make sure most customers reach out to your business website, then your website should be as SEO-friendly as possible.
 Use the proper amount of keywords, meta tags, meta titles, heading tags, and descriptions.
 It can be tough to make your website SEO-friendly if you’re using PHP.
-WordPress makes it easier for digital marketers to make the website SEO friendly.
-So if you’re deciding between WordPress vs PHP which is better, then you need to consider this factor.
+WordPress makes it easier for digital marketers to make their websites SEO-friendly.
+So if you’re deciding between WordPress and PHP which is better, then you need to consider this factor.

 There’s no such thing as complete security.
 Both types of websites can be easily hacked if several precautions aren’t taken.
 If you’re building a website powered by PHP, then there are several factors that you need to consider to enhance the security of your website.
 The security offered by WordPress is much better as there are more plugins to make sure your website is as secure as possible.